ndangeles/Documentation/docs/crafting/panels/grid/configurations/index.rst

 Configurations
 ==============

-here you can find all the configurations available for the panel Grid.
+Here you can find all the configurations available for the panel Grid.

 .. toctree::
    :glob: